munin-monitoring/munin/doc/reference/munin-graph.rst

 DESCRIPTION
 ===========

+munin-graph script is one of the munin master components run from the :ref:`munin-cron` script.

+munin-graph generates metadata used by :ref:`munin-cgi-graph`.

-The munin-graph script is run by munin-cron, and creates graphs from all RRD files in the munin database directory.
+If "graph_strategy" is set to "cron", munin-graph creates static graphs from all RRD files in the munin database directory.
+If graph_strategy is set to "cgi", munin-graph will not create graphs.

 OPTIONS
 =======